 Timing is everything when incorporating a new team member as part of a company.
 Hiring too soon can cause unnecessary financial stress, while waiting too long can put your business behind.
 The following are several points to help you when hiring a Chief Product Officer.

-How to Determine When to Hire a Chief Product Officer
+When to Hire a Chief Product Officer

 1. You need time to focus on other aspects of the business